How to Access Property Records in Oregon

 Assessments and appraisals can vary, and the assessed tax value may not always equal the fair market value.
 The fair market value is the yardstick used to compare properties in the same local area.

-Factors that Determine Property Values in Oregon
+What Factors Determine Property Values in Oregon

-- Sustainability and Environmental Factors - Oregon is known for its dedication to environmental conservation and sustainability.
+Sustainability and Environmental Factors - Oregon is known for its dedication to environmental conservation and sustainability.
 Because of the state's environmentally sensitive culture, properties with eco-friendly amenities, energy-efficient architecture, or closeness to green spaces, parks, or hiking trails may have higher prices.

-- Outdoor Recreation - Hiking, fishing, skiing, and camping are just a few of the outdoor activities available in Oregon.
+Outdoor Recreation - Hiking, fishing, skiing, and camping are just a few of the outdoor activities available in Oregon.
 Property values and demand are often higher in places near recreational areas, national parks, or outdoor facilities.

-Privacy and Property Records
+Maintaining and Amending Oregon Property Records

 Property records are public records.
 Therefore, anyone can access them and collect information such as the owner's name and address.
 Sometimes, additional details about the owner will be present in public records.
 You can find public records online and in person at government offices.